syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Loading-and-Saving-the-Presentation.md

 ## Closing a PowerPoint Presentation

-When you are done with the Presentation instance, you should close the instance of [IPresentation](https://help.syncfusion.com/cr/document-processing/Syncfusion.Presentation.IPresentation.html) in order to release the memory consumed by Essential Presentation library.
+When you are done with the Presentation instance, you should close the instance of [IPresentation](https://help.syncfusion.com/cr/document-processing/Syncfusion.Presentation.IPresentation.html) in order to release the memory consumed by Essential&reg; Presentation library.
 The following code example illustrates how to close an [IPresentation](https://help.syncfusion.com/cr/document-processing/Syncfusion.Presentation.IPresentation.html) instance.

 {% tabs %}